uwspstar/FullStack/CSharp/code-effective/readme.md

 ```
 - You’re stuck using the cast syntax.
 It’s actually a boxing/unboxing conversion
 ### Use Conditional Attributes Instead of #if
+- The Conditional attribute can be applied only to entire methods.
 ```
 [Conditional("DEBUG"), Conditional("TRACE")]
 private void CheckState()